Tunable Bands in 1D Fractional Quantum Media

-Ground-band inversion for $q > 2$ reorganizes the dispersion, results in a Bloch momentum qubit, and imprints a kink in $\Delta (q)$ when only the ground band inverts.
-Geometry tunes the valley spacing at fixed $q$ and shifts the inversion point, consistent with the observed $V_0$, $L$, $W$ trends.
-These controls let $q$ and geometry co-define qubit addressability and the directness of the gap, which set optical coupling and relaxation pathways \cite{SzeNg2006, Yu2010}.
-Together, they establish $q$ as a practical axis of band-structure control for 1D devices.
+Ground-band inversion for $q > 2$ reorganizes the dispersion, results in a Bloch momentum qubit, and imprints a kink in the band gap.
+Geometry tunes the valley spacing at fixed $q$ and qualitatively changes the inversion consistent with the observed $V_0$, $L$, and $W$ trends.
+This tunability lets $q$ and the geometry co-define qubit addressability and the directness of the gap, which sets optical coupling and relaxation pathways~\cite{SzeNg2006, Yu2010}.
+Together, these results establish $q$ as a practical axis of band-structure control for 1D devices.